Gustavo Lorca Rojas: Political career

 Lorca began his public life in the 1940s as a student leader, eventually joining the Liberal Party, where he rose to the position of vice president.
 In 1958, President Jorge Alessandri appointed him Mayor of Viña del Mar, a role he held until 1964.
 During his tenure, he was instrumental in the development of infrastructure projects and the modernization of the city, particularly focusing on coastal protection.
 He was elected city councilor in 1963 and co-authored Law No. 13,364—known as the “Lorca Law”—which empowered municipalities like Viña del Mar and Valparaíso to obtain development loans.

 In 1965, Lorca was elected to the Chamber of Deputies, representing the 6th Departmental Group (Quillota, Valparaíso, and Easter Island), and was reelected in 1969 and 1973.
 His legislative agenda was deeply focused on local development, sanitation, and healthcare.
 He submitted over 50 bills as author or co-author and gave nearly 300 floor speeches, addressing critical national and regional issues.
 One of his major campaigns was for the construction of a modern hospital in Valparaíso to serve a growing population lacking adequate healthcare facilities.

 Lorca also played a role in national defense and constitutional affairs, serving on related congressional commissions.
 In May 1973, he was elected First Vice President of the Chamber of Deputies.
 However, his legislative career was abruptly interrupted by the military coup of September 11, 1973, after which Congress was dissolved.
 Despite this, he continued contributing to Chilean political life, participating in the drafting of the Chilean Constitution of 1980 and helping to found the center-right party Renovación Nacional (RN) in 1987.

-Until his death in 2013 in Viña del Mar, Lorca remained a respected figure in Chilean public life.
-He served as regional president of RN in Valparaíso Region and participated in its Political Commission and Supreme Tribunal.
-His legal, academic, and political contributions—especially his commitment to local development and public service—left a lasting legacy in the region and in Chile’s institutional history.
+Until his death in 2013 in Viña del Mar, Lorca was a respected figure in Chile.
+He was a regional president of RN in Valparaíso Region and participated in its Political Commission and Supreme Tribunal.
+His legal, academic, and political contributions remain a part of Chile’s institutional history.